k9mail/k9mail-docs/docs/en/current/security/pgp.md

 ![Signed and Encrypted Email Details](img/pgpmime_trusted.png)

-### Signed but unencrypted emails
+### Receiving signed but unencrypted emails

-K-9 only allows you to send mails that are *both* encrypted and signed.
-Some other mailers allow the sender to sign the message, which proves it was sent by them, but without encrypting it.
-(This is sometimes useful e.g. in public mailing lists)

-For trusted signed messages K-9 will look like this.
+For such messages K-9 will look like this:

 ![Signed Email Screen](img/pgpmime_signed_msg.png)